josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🐈‍⬛_workers_dont_abandon_workers.md

 are rhetorically nudged outside the category of “workers.”

 This has not harmed farming elites.
 It has harmed **working farmers** — and weakened worker politics more broadly.

+Farmers do not live on the traditional binary of "owner" of means of production, vs "labourer" who creates capital under ownership; praxis must respresent *who farmers are*, not what they may be under classification systems not-yet-decolonised.

 ---